How Broken Bones Heal

 How Can I Help My Child?

-- goes to all follow-up appointments
+- goes to all follow-up care visits

 A broken bone is a common, treatable childhood injury.
 Most breaks heal well, and kids can get back to all the activities they enjoyed before the injury.